-Table 1: COHORT DEFINITION
+Table 1: Cohort Definition

 During the interviews, a number of questions are asked concerning household characteristics and detailed expenditures over the three month prior to the interview.
-We make use of the following household characteristics: family size, number of children by age groups, number of persons older than 64, the marital status of the household head, number of earners and the number of hours worked by the spouse.
-We use before tax non-durable consumption expenditure data, which is available on monthly basis for each household.
+We make use of the following household characteristics: age of the household head, family size, and the number of children who are younger than 2 years of age.
+We use non-durable consumption expenditure data, which is available on monthly basis for each household.
 We create quarterly consumption by aggregating monthly expenditures.
 To avoid the complicated error structure that the timing of the interviews would imply on quarterly data, we take the spending in the month closest to the interview and multiply it by three (see also Attanasio and Weber (1995)).

-We exclude non-urban households and those households who have incomplete income information.
-Furthermore, we only keep households of which the head is at least 21 and no more than 60.
-We ended up with 233,443 observations (interviews), for around 85,880 households for the sample period 1994q1-2012q4.
+We exclude non-urban households7 and those households who have incomplete income information.
+Furthermore, we only keep households of which the head is at least 21 and no more than 60.8 We ended up with 233, 443 observations (interviews), for around 85, 880 households for the sample period 1994q1-2012q4.
 We work with real data, hence we deflate all variables by the consumer price index.